Meet our Champions

 Liam Rooney (University of Strathclyde, UK)

-Liam's interests in microbiology and imaging has resulted in a varied research background, ranging from bacterial motility and interactions to biofilm architecture and colonisation behaviours.
-His interdisciplinary research and involvement with the imaging community provide exciting cross-over opportunities for microbiologists interested in microscopy.
+I am a Postdoctoral Research Associate based at the University of Strathclyde, UK.
+My research focuses on the development and application of new optical microscopy methods to the field of microbiology.
+My interest in microbiology and imaging has resulted in a varied research background, ranging from bacterial motility and interactions to biofilm architecture and colonisation behaviours.
+My interdisciplinary research and involvement with the imaging community provide exciting cross-over opportunities for microbiologists interested in microscopy.

 Wales